Offsite Proctored Procedures

 Finding a Proctor

-Carefully review the course syllabus and course announcements to learn of firm deadlines for when a proctor choice MUST be submitted to the Center for Distance Learning.
+Carefully review the course syllabus and course announcements to learn of firm deadlines for when a proctor choice MUST be submitted to Online Learning.

 Make arrangements with a proctor at a community college, 4-year college, or university testing center.
 Pay any testing fees to the testing center, if applicable.

-In an email to firstname.lastname@example.org, submit your proctor choice to the Center for Distance Learning for approval at least two weeks prior to the exam date.
+In an email to email@example.com, submit your proctor choice to Online Learning for approval at least two weeks prior to the exam date.
 The email must include the following information: